DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks

 \section{Experiments and Discussion}

 We conduct extensive experiments to showcase the effectiveness of DUET compared to other baselines.
-We optimize data mixtures from different training data domains with DUET or other baselines based on feedback from the unseen task.
+We optimize data mixtures with different methods based on multiple rounds of evaluation task performance feedback.
 Then, we fine-tune an LLM with the optimized data mixture.
 Lastly, we deploy the LLM on the evaluation task to evaluate how well the model has performed.
 We provide more details of our experimental setup and our algorithm computational cost in App.~\ref{experiments_detail_extra}.
-Our code can be found at \url{https://github.com/pmsdapfmbf/DUET}.